 Building Inspection - To ensure public safety, the Department is responsible for the enforcement of building codes and the issuance of building permits and certificates of occupancy under: State Building Code; State Demolition Code; Fire Safety Code of the General Statutes, and City Code and Charter.
-The Building Official works with the Fire Marshal, Zoning, the Environmental Protection Board, and Environmental Health and other City departments in reviewing plans for building.
-The major functions of the Department are as follows: enforce State Building Code; enforce State Demolition Code; enforce City Ordinances; meet with contractors, engineers, architects and homeowners to assist them in complying with code; inspect unsafe structures; respond to emergencies such as fires, storm emergencies; and to assist and serve the public.
-Specific functions are to: issue permits, conduct inspections, conduct plan review, provide document research, maintain records on structures and code conformance, and to address related emergencies.
+The Building Official works with the Fire Marshall in reviewing plans for building as well as with other City departments such as Zoning, the Environmental Protection Board, and Environmental Health.
+The major functions of the Department are as follows: enforce State Building Code; enforce State Demolition Code; enforce City Ordinances relative to swimming pools, and historical building; meet with contractors, engineers, architects and homeowners to assist them in complying with code; inspect unsafe structures; respond to emergencies such as fires, storm emergencies; assist and serve the public.
+Specific functions are to: issue permits, conduct inspections, conduct plan review, provide document research, maintain records on structures and code conformance, and address related emergencies.

-In order to better serve the public, the City uses software by ViewPoint Government Solutions for its online building permit process.
-The online permit center allows homeowners and licensed contractors to request inspections and to apply for and receive building permits over the Internet.
+In order to better serve the public, the City has implemented software by Vie0wPoint Government Solutions to bring the building permit process online.
+The online permit center allows homeowners and licensed contractors to request inspections and to apply for and receive building permits over the internet.

-Citizens Services Center - The Citizens Services Center is the focal point for residents to request all City services and municipal information.
+Citizens Services Center - The Citizens Services Center (the "Center") is the focal point for residents to request all City services and municipal information.
 The Center logged over 30,000 phone calls and e-mails requesting services or information about City programs, resulting in 11,667 service requests assigned to the appropriate City supervisors for assignment and completion.
-During the past year the Citizens Services Center, working with Social Services, offered information for the house-bound elderly and residents with special needs.
+During the past year the Center, working with Social Services, offered information for the house-bound elderly and residents with special needs.
 The Center expanded coverage during hurricanes, windstorms and snowstorms working closely with City crews to clear City streets and restore electrical power to hard-hit residents.

-The Citizens Services Center now gives residents the ability to appeal parking tickets on-line, cutting down window time at its sister agency, Cashiering and Permitting.
+The Center now gives residents the ability to appeal parking tickets on-line, cutting down window time at our sister agency, Cashiering and Permitting.
 More than 7,000 residents used this service in the past 15 months.